 Examples of the vulnerabilities cited include lack of proper security plans, failure to encrypt laptops, and lack of formal disaster recovery plan testing.
 Additional deficiencies were seen in a variety of other areas, including asset inventory controls, risk assessments, user access controls, anti-virus procedures, and patch management.

 Such cybersecurity deficiencies place agencies, and patient information, at high risk of unauthorized disclosure or widespread system attacks.
 But, these unfortunate issues can be avoided with regular attention to safeguards, planning, documentation, and workforce training.
 As noted in the OIG report, resources such as technical standards and guidance are available from the National Institute of Standards and Technology (NIST).
-In addition, all health care organizations should be mindful of the growing momentum for adoption of the recently NIST-published Cybersecurity Framework, created under the direction of Executive Order 13636, and its support for building a proactive cybersecurity program (see EO 13636, the Framework, and supporting materials at this link).
+In addition, all health care organizations should be mindful of the growing momentum for adoption of the recently NIST-published Cybersecurity Framework, created under the direction of Executive Order 13636, and its support for building a proactive cybersecurity program.

 Patton Boggs has deep experience in assisting public and private sector organizations with their cybersecurity planning and HIPAA/HITECH compliance programs, including policy development, vendor governance, workforce training, and risk assessment.